khulnasoft/integrations-core/postgres/README.md

 ##### Trace collection

-Datadog APM integrates with Postgres to see the traces across your distributed system.
-Trace collection is enabled by default in the Datadog Agent v6+.
+Khulnasoft APM integrates with Postgres to see the traces across your distributed system.
+Trace collection is enabled by default in the Khulnasoft Agent v6+.
 To start collecting traces:

-1. [Enable trace collection in Datadog][5].
+1. [Enable trace collection in Khulnasoft][5].
 2. [Instrument your application that makes requests to Postgres][6].

 ##### Log collection